 Influence is dynamic, therefore some of the people listed are contemporary scholars while others may be more historical figures.
 In either case, according to our AI, these are the most influential Black scholars in their given fields over the past 30 years.

 Barack Hussein Obama II is an American politician who served as the 44th president of the United States from 2009 to 2017.
-A member of the Democratic Party, Obama was the first African-American president of the United States.
-He previously served as a U.S. senator from Illinois from 2005 to 2008 and as an Illinois state senator from 1997 to 2004.
+A member of the Democratic Party, he was the first African-American president of the United States.
+Obama previously served as a U.S. senator from Illinois from 2005 to 2008 and as an Illinois state senator from 1997 to 2004.

-Thomas Sowell is an American economist, social theorist, and senior fellow at Stanford University’s Hoover Institution.
-Born in North Carolina, Sowell grew up in Harlem, New York.
-Due to financial issues and deteriorated home conditions, he dropped out of Stuyvesant High School and served in the Marine Corps during the Korean War.
-Upon returning to the United States, Sowell enrolled at Harvard University, graduating magna cum laude in 1958.
-He earned a master’s degree in economics from Columbia University in 1959, and earned his doctorate in economics from the University of Chicago in 1968.
+Thomas Sowell is an American author, economist, political commentator, social theorist, and senior fellow at the Hoover Institution of Stanford University.
+Sowell was born in Gastonia, North Carolina, to a poor family.
+After his family migrated to the North, he grew up in Harlem, New York.
+Beleaguered by financial difficulties and deteriorated home conditions, he dropped out of Stuyvesant High School and served in the Marine Corps during the Korean War.
+Upon returning to the United States, Sowell took night classes at Howard University before attending Harvard University, graduating magna cum...

 Angela Yvonne Davis is an American political activist, philosopher, academic, scholar, and author.
 She is a professor at the University of California, Santa Cruz.
-A Marxist, Davis was a longtime member of the Communist Party USA and is a founding member of the Committees of Correspondence for Democracy and Socialism .
-She is the author of over ten books on class, feminism, race, and the US prison system.
+A feminist and a Marxist, Davis was a longtime member of the Communist Party USA and is a founding member of the Committees of Correspondence for Democracy and Socialism .
+She is the author of more than ten books on class, gender, race, and the US prison system.

 Cornel West currently holds the title of Professor of the Practice of Public Philosophy at Harvard Divinity School.
 Prior to this, he has held positions at Princeton University (where he maintains the title of Professor Emeritus), Union Theological Seminary, Yale University, and the University of Paris.
 West earned his bachelor’s degree at Harvard University in 1973, and completed his PhD at Princeton University in 1980, making him the first African-American to earn a PhD in philosophy from Princeton.